apausa/apausa/README.md

 ### 2021

 webHackaton — Interdisciplinary project for JUMP2DIGITAL Hackathon organized by MWC Barcelona.
-webPoems —  Social network proof of concept for users to write collections of poems and short stories; in Next.js (React.js and Node.js), with TypeScript.
-webReminders — Frontend application where users can write reminders.
-Implements React and Redux.
-webPokedex — Pokédex built with Vanilla JavaScript and SCSS.
-Fetching data from PokéAPI.
-webGameOfLife — John Conway's Game of Life built with Vanilla JavaScript and SCSS.
+webPoems —  Social network proof of concept for users to write collections of poems and short stories. webReminders — Frontend application where users can write reminders. webLyrics — Application where users can read, save and filter song lyrics. webPokedex — Pokédex built with Vanilla JavaScript and SCSS. webGameOfLife — John Conway's Game of Life built with Vanilla JavaScript and SCSS.
-webLyrics — Application where users can read, save and filter song lyrics; in React and Redux, with JavaScript.

 ### 2021